Build

 Controls the -RemoveFFU parameter.
 When checked, all FFU files in the FFU Capture Location are automatically deleted after the build completes successfully.
 The default is unchecked.

-During the build process, the captured FFU image is written to the FFU Capture Location (e.g., .\FFUDevelopment\FFU).
+During the build process, the captured FFU image is written to the FFU Capture Location (for example, .\FFUDevelopment\FFU).
 This option removes all .ffu files from that folder after the build finishes, including any previously captured FFU files that may exist in the folder.

 When to Enable